k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/03_agentic_flow.md

 The flow's high-level steps are as follows (letters, numbers and labeled terms correspond to the below diagram):

-* [A] **Scoping** — Associate the base business entity and the specific AI Fusion conversation to the each session request/step.
+* [A] **Scoping** — associates the base business entity and the specific AI Fusion conversation with each session request/step.

-* [B] **Foundational Context** — Establish the deterministic, pre-AI context layer, including the base entity story and conversation history, which serves as the foundation for all subsequent reasoning and context expansion.
+* [B] **Foundational Context** — establishes the deterministic, pre-AI context layer — including the business entity story and conversation history — which forms the foundation for all subsequent reasoning and context expansion.

 * [C] **AI Reasoning and Action**

   * Reflect on Query — determines the appropriate response path.

-  * Execute — responsibility is delegated to the relevant execution sub-agent.
+  * Execute — delegates responsibilities to the relevant execution sub-agent.

-* [D] **Respond** — crafting and formulating the final answer.
+* [D] **Respond** — crafts and formulates the final response.

 ## Scoping

-The purpose of this step is to bind the session to a specific base business entity LUI and a specific AI Fusion conversation LUI, based on the leading LU IID and the session conversation ID.
+The purpose of this initial step is to bind the session to a specific base business entity LUI and a specific AI Fusion conversation LUI, based on the leading LU IID and the session conversation ID.

 By explicitly establishing this association (using the Fabric `GET` action), the system ensures that every request is strictly constrained to the relevant business entity and conversation scope.
 This prevents cross-entity data leakage, reduces the risk of context drift, and mitigates issues such as prompt hijacking or hallucinations caused by out-of-scope information.